Don’t know a periapical from a bitewing? Today’s Wetaskiwin dental blog takes a look at dental x-rays.

 If you have ever stood in a huge camera apparatus and struggled to stay motionless while an automated camera made one slow pass around your head, then you have had a panoramic x-ray taken of your mouth.
 These pictures help dentists see everything in one image: the complete upper and lower jaw.
 These are often taken during a patient’s first visit to Timothy G. Mahoney DDS.
 They are also very helpful for evaluating jaw injuries and seeing emerging teeth in children.

 Bitewing x-rays help Dr. Mahoney see what’s going on between teeth – something that is always necessary but impossible with a visual exam.
-They also help your dentist evaluate the jaw bone.
+They also help your dentist in Wetaskiwin evaluate the jaw bone.

 These are similar to bite wings but they can get a clearer picture of the tooth roots and bone.
 These are typically used to help diagnose an abscess in the root of a tooth.

 This is a combination of periapical and bitewing x-rays that gives a comprehensive picture of all the teeth and surrounding bone structure.

 If you are worried about the safety of dental x-rays, we invite you to speak with our calming staff.
 We can explain all the precautions that we take to reduce radiation exposure and answer any questions you may have.